azkafirdaus/azkafirdaus/README.md

 <h1 align="center">Hi 👋, I'm Azka Firdaus</h1>

-<h3 align="center">An aspiring computational material scientist</h3>
+- 🔭 I’m currently working on **computation design for solid-state battery electrolyte**

-- 🔭 I’m currently working on **diffusivity computation for solid-state battery electrolyte**
+- 🌱 I’m currently learning **mathematics, physics, computer science—anything related to how to describe nature phenomena using mathematic equations and simulating them efficiently**

-- 🌱 I’m currently learning **mathematics, physics, computer science——anything related to how to describe nature phenomena using mathematic equations and simulating them efficiently**
+  > Nature is awesome; everything, from the macro- 🪐 to the micro-level ⚛️

-- 🐜 I’m looking to collaborate on **software development for material computation**
+- 🐜 I’m looking to collaborate on **any technical or non-technical projects to make the world more sustainable and humane** 🌻